 c) No, Your Live-Action Film Should Not Be Made Into An Animated Film For Convenience

-Given how diverse animation is becoming, with different styles and genres being used (and especially with the rise of adult animation in TV), the argument exists that any script can become animation.
+Given how diverse animation is becoming, with different styles and genres being used (and especially with the rise of adult animation in TV), you could argue that any script could become animation.

 But that’s not true.
 Many films should be live-action, because that will be the best medium for it.

 Yes… if you want to make a live-action film into an animated one, you can always do that (look at the animated episode of THE BLACKLIST that came out this year due to Covid shutting down their production).
 But if your project will be better as live-action, you may want to wait for it to be filmed with real actors.

 Now some may point to the 2019 Award-winning French animated film I LOST MY BODY, and say that could have easily been live-action.
 It is in a contemporary modern setting and features adult human characters.

 But there was a specific reason that their team chose animation: the severed hand.
 The story is of a severed hand making its way back to the young man it was detached from.

 That odd character would have been ghastly to look at, even in a CG-realistic form.
 Yes, it doesn’t have any dialogue, but it is obviously crucial to the story.
 And so they needed to make it an animated film.
 The animation served a distinct purpose in palatably realising a quirky and crucial (and otherwise gruesome) aspect of the story.

 2. You Need To Be Detailed In Your Descriptions